 (Formerly known as "Gentle Path")

-For the past decade, Pine Grove has offered an internationally renowned program for sexual addiction, sexual anorexia and relationship compulsivity, as well as addiction interaction and trauma issues within this population.
-As we embark on our 10th year, we are happy to announce a new name for our acclaimed program.
-Although our name has changed, Pine Grove’s Gratitude program offers the same level of professional, caring, and experienced staff that has helped guide our many patients through some of the most challenging and rewarding transitions of their lives.
+Since 2004, Pine Grove has offered an internationally renowned program for sexual addiction, sexual anorexia and relationship compulsivity, as well as addiction interaction and trauma issues within this population.
+Although our name has changed during the course of our program, Gratitude offers the same level of professional, caring, and experienced staff that has helped guide our many patients through some of the most challenging and rewarding transitions of their lives.
 We continue to offer the same hope and unparalleled expertise that you’ve come to expect from one of the most comprehensive treatment campuses available.

 When there is a preoccupation, euphoric recall and constant obsessive thinking about either finding ways to act out sexually or recovering from acting out sexually.
 The addiction takes all the energy, time and focus impacting work, home life, intimacy, finances and life goals.
 The addict can quit for varying periods of time, but will painfully return to the behavior.